The 10 Essential Components Of a Successful Technology Brand Strategy

 Once a company has determined its strategic positioning, it needs to develop an authentic voice to communicate that story to its audiences.
 Brand positioning and brand voice go hand-in-hand.
 No matter how good a brand positioning strategy is, if the brand voice is misaligned to that strategy, it simply won’t be believable.
 For example, if a tech company’s brand positioning strategy is built around a pioneering spirit and drive to break away from the status quo, it can’t use a plain-vanilla corporate brand voice.

 In fact, one of the biggest risks B2B tech companies face in developing a brand voice is using technical jargon, “feature speak,” or corporate lingo rather than communicating in a human and relatable way.
 This can happen for a number of reasons, including the misguided belief that a buttoned-up, capabilities-oriented style is the best way to demonstrate proficiency and expertise.
 While professionalism is certainly important, today’s buyers are looking for brands they can connect with on an emotional level.
-There’s a time and a place to show off technical expertise, but it’s not on the home page of the website.
+There’s a time and a place to show off technical expertise, but it’s not on the homepage of the website.

 To help our clients tap into their authentic brand voice, we turn to Carl Jung’s archetypes.
 Developed by the famed psychologist in the 1940s, Jung’s set of 12 archetypes — common character models — were based on the human psyche and behaviors.
 Like humans, every brand falls into an archetype, from the Sage (exemplifying wisdom), to the Creator (innovation and ingenuity) to the Caregiver (support and nurturing.)
 We hold workshops to help clients determine their unique brand personality as defined by their archetype.
 This exercise informs parameters and provides guardrails for brand voice, and ensures messaging consistency.

 For example, SailPoint’s brand voice is unique in its space: conversational, clear, and even a little cheeky.
 You won’t see much tech jargon here.
 SailPoint’s archetype was the Creator, so it was important that the company demonstrated that it could express its inventive ideas in a way customers could understand.
-What results is copy that immerses you in the sky’s-the-limit SailPoint experience before you ever send an email or pick up the phone.
+The result is copy that immerses you in the sky’s-the-limit SailPoint experience before you ever send an email or pick up the phone.

 For example, given the intense client focus in dataxu’s brand, we recommended that the company not just update its website to put its clients front and center, but also modify its content strategy to focus on the professional accomplishments of its clients.
-To support Cenergistic’s new tech-forward brand strategy, the company built an interactive lead qualification tool that immerses prospects in video testimonials targeted to their specific region and interests.
+And to support Cenergistic’s new tech-forward brand strategy, the company built an interactive lead qualification tool that immerses prospects in video testimonials targeted to their specific region and interests.

 To adapt seamlessly across different channels and audiences — clients, prospects, employees, recruits, investors, analysts, media — an organization needs to develop brand guidelines, message maps, and other tools to ensure that messaging flexes to address each constituents’ unique needs and concerns while maintaining brand consistency.